jsutixvdatascyj5/notes/README.md

 # 2023-12-06
 - Today's programming wisdom is to write code that is easy to understand and maintain.
 This means using clear and concise variable names, commenting your code thoroughly, and organizing it into logical modules or functions.
 It's also important to follow established best practices and coding standards for the language you're working in.
 Remember that code is read far more often than it's written, so strive to make it as readable and comprehensible as possible for yourself and others who may need to work with it in the future.

+# 2023-12-07
+- Today's programming wisdom is to always keep learning and adapting.
+The world of technology is constantly evolving, and as a programmer, it's important to stay up-to-date with the latest trends, tools, and best practices.
+This means continuously expanding your knowledge and skills, whether through online courses, attending conferences, or collaborating with other developers.
+By embracing a growth mindset and staying open to new ideas and approaches, you can become a better programmer and deliver more value to your team and organization.